TSChallenges/tschallenges-mlops-challenge-npci_mlops_assignment4-NPCI_MLOps_Assignment4/Readme.md

-# **Data Tracking with DVC in GitHub Codespaces**
+# **Assignment 4 - Data versioning with DVC**

-Assignment 4 on how to track  data using **DVC** and push these files to a remote storage (Virtual Machine ).
+To track data using **DVC** and store it in a remote storage (Virtual Machine).

- Participants will learn to version datasets, ensuring reproducibility in a collaborative setting.
+In this task you will version the dataset to ensure reproducibility.

 ---